aandiron/architect/a.andiron_The-Architect.md

 "But now our building is dirty.
 I need you all to help me with this fun little project of cleaning up our building.
 One at a time, OK?
 I'll start on the right here..."

 The first person on their knees was a young woman with red hair --- carefully straightened and with precisely clipped bangs --- dressed in a blazer and skirt.
-The architect stood in front of her and she eyed the building.
-He put the model to her lips and she suddenly dove down on it with surprising eagerness.
-She sucked the whole thing down her throat, and gagged it back.
-Tears welled in the corners of her eyes, and then she pulled her head back, a long thing string of saliva still connecting her lips to the highest point of the building.
+The architect stood in front of her as she eyed the building.
+He put the model to her lips, and she suddenly dove down on it with surprising eagerness.
+She sucked the whole thing down her throat and gagged it back.
+Tears welled in the corners of her eyes, and then she pulled her head back; a long thin string of saliva still connecting her lips to the highest point of the building.

 "Oh my!
 You _do_ love our building don't you honey?"

 She looked up at the architect grinning happily.

 He moved onto the next person.
-Another attractive young architectural professional, of Asian descent.
-He looked at the model hanging in the air in front of him with much more trepidation than his colleague, but he too managed to work up the courage to take it into his mouth and suck on it gently for a few minutes.
+Another attractive young architectural professional, with a slight build and dark hair.
+This one looked at the model hanging in the air in front of him with much more trepidation than his colleague, but he too managed to work up the courage to take it into his mouth and suck on it gently for a few minutes.

 Next up was an older fellow who had been at the firm for a number of years.
 He had no hesitation at all, having been through this process a number of times.
 He eagerly lapped his tongue up and down the length of the building and then sucked it between his lips, his salt-and-pepper head bobbing back and forth rapidly along the shaft.